Sir John Swinburne, 6th Baronet: Life

 He was born at Bordeaux.
 The Swinburne family of Capheaton Hall was traditionally Roman Catholic and Jacobite, but at age 25 Swinburne inherited the baronetcy and went into politics as a Protestant Whig.
 He became Member of Parliament for Launceston in 1788.
 There was a vacancy there, because the sitting MP George Rose had accepted an office under the Crown, and had to step down; Swinburne from 1786 had intended to stand for Northumberland, but Hugh Percy, 2nd Duke of Northumberland managed his selection for the Cornwall constituency.
 He went no further in Parliament, but remained a political leader in Northumberland, and an associate of Charles Grey who was elected for the constituency in 1786.

+Swinburne was a supporter of most reforms associated with the Whigs, including reapportioning Parliamentary representation and abolishing the slave trade.
+He generally endorsed the goals of the French Revolution to establish civil rights and democracy.
+In 1793 Swinburne learned of a British government effort to undermine France's economy with counterfeit currency, which he discovered included the involvement of the Duke of York, commander of the British army in Flanders; Brook Watson, a Bank of England director; and William Playfair, a Tory writer who Swinburne said was managing the effort.
+Swinburne reported the activity to Grey, contributing to its disclosure in Parliament by Richard Brinsley Sheridan.

 Swinburne completed the work on the north front of Capheaton Hall envisaged by his father.
 It was carried out by William Newton.

 He was a Fellow of the Royal Society, Fellow of the Society of Antiquaries of London, and the first president of the Society of Antiquaries of Newcastle upon Tyne.